 8. They are better suited to large-scale production ~than other unit oral forms.

-9. Ther have the best combined properties of chemical. mechanical and microbiologic stability of all the oral forms.
+9. There has the best-combined properties of chemicals, mechanical and microbiologic stability of all the oral forms.

 The disadvantages of tablets include the following